jesskelsall/jessrising.com/content/blog/2023-01-17-adventure-week-3.md

 ## Conclusion

 It was a remarkable pleasure to spend some quality time visiting the Yorkshire Dales, a place I have a newfound fondness for that will need satisfying again soon.
-Fortunately trainspotting will have me back the next two weekends!
+Fortunately, trainspotting will have me back the next two weekends!

-Hiking in such clear winter surroundings proved equally enjoyable, and the statistics of the hike will spur me to ascend to loftier heights in preparation for truly ambitious summits on my monthly aventures - in particular the peaks of [South Uist](https://en.wikipedia.org/wiki/South_Uist).
+Hiking in such clear winter surroundings proved equally enjoyable, and the statistics of the hike will spur me to ascend to loftier heights in preparation for truly ambitious summits on my monthly adventures - in particular the peaks of [South Uist](https://en.wikipedia.org/wiki/South_Uist).

 - **Distance:** 13.15 km / 8.17 mi
 - **Max elevation:** 736 m / 2,414 ft